ibm-cloud-docs/power-iaas/pricing.md

 [^1]: In DAL12, DAL13, OSA21, SAO01, TOK04, WDC04, and WDC06 data centers, the E980 systems allow up to 23,070 GB of memory.

 [^2]: If the machine type is S922 and operating system is IBM i, IBM i supports maximum of 4 cores per VM.

+[^3]: Power System S1022 is available only in WDC07

 It's important to note that a system's theoretical maximum depends on the data center.
 Also, the {{site.data.keyword.powerSys_notm}} development team enforces the current available resources within each data center.
 With these processing maximums, the {{site.data.keyword.powerSys_notm}} can meet any business workload requirement.
 {: shortdesc}